 This is the datasheet for this article.
 Here, we have listed down the Major Course taken by some students along with their IDs.
 You will notice that, in the dataset, there are duplicate rows.
 For instance, row 5, row 9, and row 11 are duplicates.
 Similarly, row 10 and row 13 are the same.

-7 Ways to Remove Duplicate Rows Except 1st Occurrence in Excel
+Remove Duplicate Rows Except for 1st Occurrence in Excel: 7 Ways

 1. Remove Duplicate Rows Except 1st Occurrence Using Remove Duplicates Feature